genomescan-bioinformatics/pacbam/README.md

 matplotlib 2.2.2

 ### Usage
-The report scripts expects as input the output files from PaCBAM and the mode in which it was runned.
+The report scripts expects as input the prefix of the output files from PaCBAM and the mode in which it was runned.

 ```
 Usage: